ioccc-src/winner/1990/tbr/README.md

 1984?

-The author supplied us with a slightly smaller unformatted version of the program which we include below:
+The authors supplied us with a slightly smaller unformatted version of the program which we include below:

 ```c